-Cash crunch in many states as ATMs run dry; RBI forms panel to fix issue
+ATMs out of cash in many states, Finance Ministry cites ‘unusual spurt in demand’

-The Reserve Bank of India Tuesday formed a committee to tide over the cash crunch crisis that has hit a few states in the country.
-Union Finance Minister Arun Jaitley blamed the temporary shortage on “sudden and unusual increase” withdrawals in some areas.
+With reports of cash shortage in banks and ATMs running dry or becoming non-functional in some states making headlines, the Reserve Bank of India Tuesday formed a committee to tide over the crisis.
+Union Finance Minister Arun Jaitley blamed the “temporary shortage” of cash on the “sudden and unusual increase” in withdrawals in some areas.
 “Have reviewed the currency situation in the country.
 Over all there is more than adequate currency in circulation and also available with the Banks.
-The temporary shortage caused by ‘sudden and unusual increase’ in some areas is being tackled quickly,” he tweeted.
+The temporary shortage caused by ‘sudden and unusual increase’ in some areas is being tackled quickly,” Jaitley tweeted.

 Despite the currency flow going back to the pre-demonetisation levels, people are facing difficulty in withdrawing cash from ATMs.
-Minister of State for Finance, SP Shukla told ANI that the cash shortage was due to some states having low currency reserves in comparison to others.
+Minister of State for Finance, SP Shukla said that the cash shortage was due to some states having low currency reserves in comparison to others.
 He said the government has set up a state-wise committee to oversee the transfer of excess currency between the states.
 The issue will be resolved in three days, he added.

 “We’ve cash currency of Rs 1,25,000 cr right now.
 There is one problem that some states have less currency and others have more.
 The government has formed a state-wise committee and RBI also formed a committee to transfer currency from one state to other.
 It will be done in 3 days,” he was quoted as saying.